YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 As the Go language has important differences from C (for example, it has structures with methods but lacks macros), below are Go-specific sections of the :ref:`mlpg-quick-start`, :ref:`mlpg-concepts`, :ref:`c-sym-const`, :ref:`c-data-struct`, :ref:`c-simple-api` and :ref:`utility-funcs` sections.
 The sections that are specific to Go are intended to supplement, but not subsume, their C counterparts.

-Go application code *must not* directly use the YottaDB C API structures and functions (those prefixed by :code:`C.` or described in the `C Simple API <c-simple-api>`) as such usage bypasses important controls, but should instead use the structures, methods and functions exposed by the YottaDB Go wrapper. :code:`C.` prefixed structures and functions are mentioned only for clarity in documentation and brevity of explanation.
+Go application code *must not* directly use the YottaDB C API structures and functions (those prefixed by :code:`C.` or described in the :ref:`C Simple API <c-simple-api>`) as such usage bypasses important controls, but should instead use the structures, methods and functions exposed by the YottaDB Go wrapper. :code:`C.` prefixed structures and functions are mentioned only for clarity in documentation and brevity of explanation.
 For example, :code:`C.ydb_buffer_t` is the C :code:`ydb_buffer_t` structure defined in  :ref:`c-data-struct`.

 All subsections of the :code:`Programming in Go` section are prefixed with “Go” to ensure unique names for hyperlinking.

-As Go implementations are inherently multi-threaded, where the C :ref:`c-simple-api` provides separate functions for use in multi-threaded applications, e.g., :ref:`ydb-get-s-st-fn`, the Go wrapper wraps the function for use in multi-threaded applications.
+As Go implementations are inherently multi-threaded, where the :ref:`C Simple API <c-simple-api>` provides separate functions for use in multi-threaded applications, e.g., :ref:`ydb-get-s-st-fn`, the Go wrapper wraps the function for use in multi-threaded applications.
 Also, to accommodate Go's multi-threading, calls include an :ref:`errstr <errstr>` parameter to get the correct :ref:`zstatus-isv` for each call.

 .. _go-quick-start: